llinsenli/docker-ml/README.md

   - This is only suggest when the dataset is small.
 For large datasets, avoid `COPY` and use volume mounts to access datasets stored on the host.
 - **CMD ["python", "train.py"]**:
   - Specifies the default command to run when a container starts.
-  - The `CMD` instruction in the Dockerfile does not execute during the image build process.
   - Executes `python train.py` in the container, starting the training process.
   - Doesn’t run during image build; it’s metadata for containers.